 It’s a good place to get away.
 When you’re after some quiet time, you don’t mess around.
 Mars is a hub of busy-busy, as a melting pot of factions; corporate, government and private explore and carve it up.
 Maps are being drawn down there, maps of the future.

 Mars rolls slowly beneath you.
 Phobos’ orbit brings it close to the red planet.
-With a semi-major axis of 9377 kilometres, Phobos makes a closest approach to its parent body than any other satellite or moon in the Solar System.
+With a semi-major axis of 9377 kilometres, Phobos makes a closer approach to its parent body than any other satellite or moon in the Solar System.
 By contrast, Phobos’ little brother; Deimos has a semi-major axis of 23460 kilometres.
 IF you were standing on the surface of Mars you might just see Deimos as a point of light, something like the folks back on Earth see Venus in the morning and at dusk.

 So, why “Sons of War?”